 Instructions

-To Make the Brownies:
+To Make the Cakey Brownies:

 - 350* oven.
 Grease a 13 x 9 pan (Pam for Baking with Flour or Baker's Joy work well).

-- In a separate bowl, combine the flour, baking powder, and the salt.
+- In a separate bowl, combine the all-purpose flour, baking powder, and the salt.
 Slowly add to the creamed mixture.

-- Spread in your prepared pan.
-Bake 25-28 minutes or until a toothpick near the center comes out clean (NOT a mushy, gushy mess).
+- Spread the batter in your prepared pan.
+Bake for 25-28 minutes or until a toothpick near the center comes out clean (NOT a mushy, gushy mess).
 DO NOT test the center for zero crumbs or you will overbake your brownies.
 A center test should reveal a couple of dampened crumbs.
 Closer to the center should be clean.

 - Cool on a wire rack.